martinpoljak/fifo-cache/README.md

     cache[:alfa] = 'alfa'      # :beta, :delta, :alfa in cache

 …will cause `:gama` will be removed, not `:beta` because `:beta` is fresher now.
-And if you tune on *:dynamic mode*, also cache hits will be tracked, so:
+If hits tracking is turned on:

-    cache.mode = :dynamic       # you can do it in costructor too
+    cache.hits = true           # you can do it in costructor too

     puts cache[:delta]          # cache hit
     cache[:gama] = 'gama'       # :beta, :delta, :gama in cache

 …because `:beta` has been put-in two times, `:delta` has been hit recently, so `:alfa` is less accessed row and has been removed.
-In case of *:pure mode*, `:delta` would be removed of sure and `:alfa` kept.
+In case of hits tracking turned off, `:delta` would be removed of sure and `:alfa` kept.

 Changing size of existing cache is possible although reducing the size is generally rather slow because of necessity to remove all redundant